Managing employee stress for a healthier workplace

 Dear dr. Jekyll, it's very practical to get to know your mr. Hyde.
 Stress affects all people in a different way, so what are your red flags?
 Are you exhausted when you come home?
 Do you just become unpleasant to be around?
 Has your energy level lessened?
 Or maybe you notice it in the way your body reacts.
 It could be sweaty palms.
 It might be headaches or stomach cramps.

 Of course, not all solutions can be found on a smartphone.
 Make sure the afternoon walk becomes part of your company's culture.
 Being outside and in motion helps reduce stress.
-Also, offering a healthy lunch will have surprising effects.
+Also, offering a healthy lunch can have surprising effects.

 Moving to the here and now

-Quite often stress originates from a perceived lack of influence.
+Quite often stress at work originates from a perceived lack of influence.
 And there are two things that are very hard to get a firm grip on: the past (there's not much going to change there) and the future (which is still quite far away).
 Try to shift focus of your employees to their direct circle of influence, which is now.
 Not yesterday or a year from now.

 It can work to coach your team towards being mindful.
 They'll be more aware of what's going on around them and in their minds, at this very moment.
 Additionally, the approach will help them accept setbacks and move on with more purpose.
 Discover the relevant module here: mindfulness.